basblsolver/BASBLib/README.md

 }
 ```

-### Important Notice

-Kindly note, that this is a growing collection of bilevel problems meant as a resource for researchers in the field, including problem statement, analysis, solution(s) and input file(s).
+## Contribution to the BASBLib

-__We welcome contributions and corrections to this resource!__
+**We welcome contributions and corrections to this resource either way:**

+ - **common way**    - send us your comments, corrections or suggestions by email: remigijus.paulavicius@imperial.ac.uk
+ - **modern way** - [fork](https://help.github.com/articles/fork-a-repo/) github repository, add new information & correct existing, then create a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) and we hapilly accept your contribution!